Free Business Review

 If you are considering selling your road haulage, freight, transport or logistics business, either distressed or in good health, listing your business for sale is a possible alternative to company liquidation.
 If your business has a strong performance history, healthy profits and stable borrowing behaviour, it is likely to attract competitive industry buyers.
 The coronavirus pandemic has pushed viable and thriving businesses to their knees.
-If your business is deteriorating and experiencing financial difficulty as a result of COVID-19 pressures, an interested investor may have the necessary resources to take over the reins of your haulage company.
+If your business is deteriorating and experiencing financial difficulties, an interested investor may have the necessary resources to take over the reins of your haulage company.

 If your haulage company is experiencing financial difficulty due to rising costs and poor cash flow, there may still be a possibility that your business can be rescued.
-Business turnaround options do not apply to every struggling business, however, if you are facing the brunt of COVID-19 pressures due to the loss of key customers, you may require a cash injection to bridge the income gap.
+Depending on the source of your company's problems, you may require a cash injection to bridge the income gap it is facing.
 We have an in-house team of commercial finance experts with access to a competitive range of lending products, such as invoice finance, asset finance, commercial property loans and industry-specific finance.

 An alternative restructuring strategy for haulage companies consists of a Company Voluntary Arrangement (CVA) or Fast-Track CVA.
 A Company Voluntary arrangement is a formal insolvency procedure which allows you to restructure your liabilities with creditors.
-By negotiating your payments into affordable instalments, this can provide much-needed flexibility and breathing space for your haulage company until you resume full operations and recover from the financial impact of COVID-19.
+By negotiating your payments into affordable instalments, this can provide much-needed flexibility and breathing space for your haulage company.
 Although a CVA is an appealing option, not every haulage company will qualify for one and can be only entered into on the recommendation of a licensed insolvency practitioner.

 A Fast-Track CVA is a similar concept which accelerates the procedure in as little as six weeks to supercharge the recovery of your business.
 If your haulage company is unable to fulfil existing liabilities, however, it has a genuine chance of survival following restructuring, a CVA can provide the flexibility needed during these unprecedented times.
 A Fast-Track CVA can put your business back on track and provide the necessary relief during this period of economic instability.